 Every conviction for OVI has mandatory jail time and license suspension.

-Contact an OVI Lawyer in Burton (Township) today to discuss the facts of your case and to build your defense.
+Contact an OVI Defense Attorney in Burton (Township) today to discuss the facts of your case and to build your defense.

 Administrative License Suspension